perama-v/GoL2/descriptions/usage_creator.md

 ```
-Make the zero-address (testing pre-accounts) evolve one generation:
+Make the zero-address (testing pre-accounts) evolve one generation.
+This call can only be made from an account contract.
+The function
+asserts that the calling address is not zero, which means all
+calls must originate from an account contract.
 ```
 nile invoke GoL2_creator contribute 0
 ```